kallisto-finance/kallisto-docs/docs/src/guide/chaser-vault.md

 The
 [internal withdraw function](https://github.com/kallisto-finance/curve-apy-vault/blob/main/contracts/curve_apy_vault.vy#L447) interacts with the Curve smart contracts directly.
 It approves the transaction and removes liquidity in one token.
-The function requires inputs specifying the LP tokens and the main pool address to remove liquidity, and returned token address, index and the amount.
+The function requires inputs specifying the LP tokens and the main pool address to remove liquidity and returned token address, index, and the amount.

 ```js
 def _withdraw(lp_token: address, _main_pool: address, out_token: address, i: int128, out_amount: uint256) -> uint256: